-Where needed, working/breathing losses for the tanks were calculated using TANKS 4.0.d.9.
+Where needed, working/breathing losses for the remaining tanks were calculated using TANKS 4.0.d.9.
 The following assumptions were made:

-- Produced water was assumed to contain 99% water and 1% natural gasoline (using default composition identified in GRI-HAPCale); - Residual oil #6 was used as an estimate for lubrication oil.
-As the vapor pressure of residual oil #6 is less than 0.2 psia, the tanks containing lubrication oil are NSR exempt sources under 20.2.72.202.B(2) NMAC and Title V insignificant sources in accordance with Insignificant Activity Item #5; - As the vapor pressure of TEG is less than 0.2 psia, the tanks containing TEG are exempt sources under 20.2.72.202.B(2) NMAC and Title V insignificant sources in accordance with Insignificant Activity List Item #5; - The wastewater storage tanks are assumed to be 99% water and 1% residual oil.
-As the vapor pressure of residual oil is less than 0.2 psia, the tanks containing wastewater are exempt sources under 20.2.72.202.B(2) NMAC and Title V insignificant sources in accordance with Insignificant Activity List Item #5; - The anti-freeze is an inhibited ethylene glycol (EG) coolant containing 50 percent EG and 50 percent water.
-As the vapor pressure of EG is less than 0.2 psia, the tanks containing antifreeze are exempt sources under 20.2.72.202.B(2) NMAC and Title V insignificant sources in accordance with Insignificant Activity List Item #5.
+- Residual oil #6 was used as an estimate for lubrication oil.
+As the vapor pressure of residual oil #6 is less than 0.2 psia, the tanks containing lubrication oil are NSR exempt sources under 20.2.72.202.B(2) NMAC and Title V insignificant sources in accordance with Insignificant Activity Item #5; - As the vapor pressure of TEG is less than 0.2 psia, the tanks containing TEG are exempt sources under 20.2.72.202.B(2) NMAC and Title V insignificant sources in accordance with Insignificant Activity List Item #5; - Jet kerosene was used as an estimate for the solvent.
+As the vapor pressure of jet kerosene is less than 0.2 psia, the tank containing solvent is an exempt source under 20.2.72.202.B(2) NMAC and a Title V insignificant source in accordance with Insignificant Activity List Item #5;

+- The wastewater storage tank is assumed to be 99% water and 1% residual oil.
+As the vapor pressure of residual oil is less than 0.2 psia, the tank containing wastewater is an exempt source under 20.2.72.202.B(2) NMAC and a Title V insignificant source in accordance with Insignificant Activity List Item #5; - The anti-freeze is an inhibited ethylene glycol (EG) coolant containing 50 percent EG and 50 percent water.
+As the vapor pressure of EG is less than 0.2 psia, the tank containing antifreeze is an exempt source under 20.2.72.202.B(2) NMAC and a Title V insignificant source in accordance with Insignificant Activity List Item #5.

-The VOC emission rate from the produced water storage tank is 16.8 pounds per year.
+The VOC emission rate from the produced water storage tank is 15.44 pounds per year.
 As such, it is an exempt source under 20.2.72.202.B(5) NMAC and a Title V insignificant source in accordance with Insignificant Activity List Item #1.a.

-The VOC emission rate from the methanol storage tank is 18.6 pounds per year.
+The VOC emission rate from the methanol storage tank is 19.35 pounds per year.
 As such, it is an exempt source under 20.2.72.202.B(5) NMAC and a Title V insignificant source in accordance with Insignificant Activity List Item #1.a.